Table of Contents

-For the improvement of customer service in banking industry, RBI has provided a platform to customer for redressal of banking related dispute.
+For the improvement of customer service in the banking industry, RBI has provided a platform to customers for redressal of banking-related disputes.
 RBI notified the Banking Ombudsman Scheme 2006 u/s 35 A of Banking Regulation Act 1949.
 The scheme came into force effective from 01st Jan 2006.
 It covers all commercial banks, RRB’s & scheduled primary Co-operative Banks.
 Presently the Banking Ombudsman Scheme 2006 (As amended up to July 1, 2017) is in operation.

-Objective: The Scheme is introduced with the object of enabling resolution of complaints relating to certain services rendered by banks and to facilitate the satisfaction or settlement of such complaints.
-Resolution of complaints relating to banking services through conciliation & mediation between the bank and the aggrieved parties or by passing an award.
+The Scheme is introduced with the object of enabling the resolution of complaints relating to certain services rendered by banks and facilitating the satisfaction or settlement of such complaints.
+Resolution of complaints relating to banking services through conciliation & mediation between the bank and the aggrieved parties or bypassing an award.

-Eligibility of Ombudsman: The Reserve Bank may appoint one or more of its officers in the rank of Chief General Manager or General Manager for maximum period not exceeding 3 Years at a time.
+The Reserve Bank may appoint one or more of its officers in the rank of Chief General Manager or General Manager for a maximum period not exceeding 3 Years at a time.

-Jurisdiction: The Reserve Bank shall specify the territorial limits to which the authority of each Banking Ombudsman.
+The Reserve Bank shall specify the territorial limits to which the authority of each Banking Ombudsman.
 A person makes a complaint to the Banking Ombudsman within whose jurisdiction the branch or office of the bank complained against is located.
-For Credit card, the jurisdiction is with reference to ombudsman having jurisdiction over the billing address of the card holder.
-For other accounts, it is as per location of the branch.
+For Credit cards, the jurisdiction is concerning the Ombudsman has jurisdiction over the billing address of the cardholder.
+For other accounts, it is as per the location of the branch.

-Procedure for filing Complaint: Any person who has a grievance against a bank on any one or more of the grounds mentioned in the Scheme may, himself or through his authorised representative (other than an advocate), make a complaint on paper or through electronic media (e-mail), or forwarded by RBI or Central Govt. to the Banking Ombudsman.
+Any person who has a grievance against a bank on any one or more of the grounds mentioned in the Scheme may, himself or through his authorized representative (other than an advocate), make a complaint on paper or through electronic media (e-mail), or forwarded by RBI or Central Govt. to the Banking Ombudsman.

 The complaint in writing shall be duly signed by the complainant or his authorized representative and shall be, as far as possible, in the form specified in Annexure ‘A’ or as near as thereto as circumstances admit, stating clearly: